Line 22 (Beijing Subway)

-Line 22 (Pinggu line) of the Beijing Subway is a rapid transit line under construction in Beijing and Hebei Province.

-It will run from Dongdaqiao station in Chaoyang District to Pinggu station in Pinggu District with 22 stations, including 19 underground stations and 3 elevated stations (Qixinzhuang, Mafang and Machangying).
+Line 22 of the Beijing Subway is a rapid transit line under construction in Beijing and Hebei Province.
+It will run from Dongdaqiao station in Chaoyang District to Pinggu station in Pinggu District with 22 stations, including 19 underground stations and 3 elevated stations (Qixinzhuang, Mafang Wuliugang, and Nongyezhongguancun).
 The length of the line is 81.82 km, and 53.8 km will be underground.
-The line will use 8-car Type D rolling stock and will open from 2026.
+The line will use 8-car Type D rolling stock and will open between and Pinggu in late 2026, with and stations opening in 2029.